Graph API testing with SharePoint

 Authorization: {{accessHeader}}

-### Get drives for a site - replace <site id> with a valid ID from the previous request
+### Get drives for a site

 # @name GetDrives

-GET {{url}}/sites/<site id>/drives HTTP/1.1
+GET {{url}}/sites/{{siteID}}/drives HTTP/1.1

 Authorization: {{accessHeader}}

-### Get folders for a drive - replace <site id>
+### Get folders for a drive

 # @name GetFolders

-GET {{url}}/sites/<site id>/root/children?$filter=folder ne null HTTP/1.1
+GET {{url}}/sites/{{siteID}}/drives/{{driveID}}/root/children?$filter=folder ne null HTTP/1.1

 Authorization: {{accessHeader}}

-### Get item by name
+### Get item by name - add your folder name and your file name

 # @name GetItem